ifatwme/Data-Structure/README.md

 hope you're in peace!

 This is the source code that I've been working on during my third semester.
-and now I liked to share this with you so we can learn something togehter. :)
+and now I liked to share this with you so we can learn something together. :)

 ## Guide
 This tree will be updated ...